Skip to content

 notify_on_failure = ["slack-ops"]

-Every notifier needs:
+Every notifier needs two things:

 KeyTypeRequiredWhat it does